-National Airport Safeguarding Framework
+National Airports Safeguarding Framework

 The National Airports Safeguarding Framework (NASF) is a national land use planning framework, agreed to by Commonwealth, State and Territory Ministers in 2012.
 The NASF recognises that responsibility for land use planning rests with State and local governments, but that a national approach can assist in improving planning outcomes on and near airports and flight paths.
+It is a guidance framework to assist planning around airports and is the responsibility of each jurisdiction to implement as appropriate.
 The framework aims to:

-- improve community amenity by minimising aircraft noise-sensitive developments near airports including through the use of additional noise metrics and improved noise-disclosure mechanisms; and - improve safety outcomes by ensuring aviation safety requirements are recognised in land use planning decisions through guidelines being adopted by jurisdictions on various safety-related issues.
+improve community amenity by minimising aircraft noise-sensitive developments near airports including through the use of additional noise metrics and improved noise-disclosure mechanisms; and improve safety outcomes by ensuring aviation safety requirements are recognised in land use planning decisions through guidelines being adopted by jurisdictions on various safety-related issues.